vicsz/cloud-lab/README.md

 ### 3.6 - Add build information the /info endpoint

-We want to easily view build information from deployed artifacts.
+We want to be able to easily view build information from running instances of our app.

 Add the following to your build.gradle: